collective/tutorial.todoapp/docs/chapter_1.rst

 relational database driven framework, so if you don't understand something right away, sit back, relax, and finish the tutorial.

+Generally speaking, content-types are just that: types of content.
+By default, in Plone you get the News Item content-type, the Event content-type and so on.
+So if you add a content item that is of Event type, you are using the Event content-type.
+In our case, we will create a new content-type that will represent a Todo Item.

 Create a New Content Type
 -------------------------